Generative AI for Self-Hosted Environments

 -

-Enable Generative AI via the toggle.
+Enable Cloud-Linked Features via the toggle.

 When this toggle is disabled, you will not be able to access the GenAI features that require your own LLM (Narrative is controlled separately).